OpenMined/TenSEAL/CONTRIBUTING.md

 #### Local development

 TenSEAL can be developed locally.
-Check [this section](#setup-local-development-environement) for instructions on how to setup your local development environement.
+Check [this section](#your-local-development-environment) for instructions on how to setup your local development environment.

 ### Pull Requests